-The Parish will endeayour to:
+The Parish will endeavour to:

-- Provide safe buildings, plant and systems of work - Ensure compliance with legislative requirements and standards - Provide employees, contractors and voluntary workers with information, training and supervision, for their safety - Provide support that will help employees and voluntary workers to maintain their psychological and physical health
+- Provide safe buildings, plant and systems of work. - · Ensure compliance with legislative requirements and standards. - Provide ministry staff, employees, contractors, subcontractors and voluntary workers with necessary information, training and supervision, for their safety. - Provide support that will help ministry staff, employees and voluntary workers to maintain their psychological and physical health.